Observatory

 An observatory is a location used for observing terrestrial, marine, or celestial events.
-Astronomy, climatology/meteorology, geophysical, oceanography and volcanology are examples of disciplines for which observatories have been constructed.
-Historically, observatories were as simple as containing an astronomical sextant (for measuring the distance between stars) or Stonehenge (which has some alignments on astronomical phenomena).
+Astronomy, climatology/meteorology, geophysics, oceanography and volcanology are examples of disciplines for which observatories have been constructed.

+The term observatoire has been used in French since at least 1976 to denote any institution that compiles and presents data on a particular subject (such as public health observatory) or for a particular geographic area (European Audiovisual Observatory).

 Astronomical observatories

-Astronomical observatories are mainly divided into four categories: space-based, airborne, ground-based, and underground-based.
+Astronomical observatories are mainly divided into four categories according to location: space-based, airborne, ground-based, and underground-based.
+Historically, ground-based observatories were as simple as containing a mural instrument (for measuring the angle between stars) or Stonehenge (which has some alignments on astronomical phenomena).
+Astronomical observatories may be private or they may be public.

 Ground-based observatories

 Ground-based observatories, located on the surface of Earth, are used to make observations in the radio and visible light portions of the electromagnetic spectrum.
 Most optical telescopes are housed within a dome or similar structure, to protect the delicate instruments from the elements.
 Telescope domes have a slit or other opening in the roof that can be opened during observing, and closed when the telescope is not in use.
 In most cases, the entire upper portion of the telescope dome can be rotated to allow the instrument to observe different sections of the night sky.
 Radio telescopes usually do not have domes.

 For optical telescopes, most ground-based observatories are located far from major centers of population, to avoid the effects of light pollution.
 The ideal locations for modern observatories are sites that have dark skies, a large percentage of clear nights per year, dry air, and are at high elevations.
 At high elevations, the Earth's atmosphere is thinner, thereby minimizing the effects of atmospheric turbulence and resulting in better astronomical "seeing".
 Sites that meet the above criteria for modern observatories include the southwestern United States, Hawaii, Canary Islands, the Andes, and high mountains in Mexico such as Sierra Negra.
 Major optical observatories include Mauna Kea Observatory and Kitt Peak National Observatory in the US, Roque de los Muchachos Observatory in Spain, and Paranal Observatory and Cerro Tololo Inter-American Observatory in Chile.

-Specific research study performed in 2009 shows that the best possible location for ground-based observatory on Earth is Ridge A — a place in the central part of Eastern Antarctica.
+Specific research study performed in 2009 shows that the best possible location for ground-based observatory on Earth is Ridge A—a place in the central part of Eastern Antarctica.
 This location provides the least atmospheric disturbances and best visibility.